AlphaTechnolog/AlphaTechnolog/README.md

 Hello!
 My name is Gabriel Guerra (@AlphaTechnolog) and I'm 17 years old.

 I enjoy customizing my linux systems!
-And here's a list of my favorite linux distros at thte moment.
+And here's a list of my favorite linux distros at the moment.

 - Gentoo
 - Funtoo